m3dwards/longmynd.org/content/about/meetings.md

 [AGM April 2025](https://longmynd.org/img/LMSC_AGM_Minutes_2nd-April-2025.pdf)

+The 2026 AGM will be held at the Henry Tudor Inn, Wyle Cop, Shrewsbury on Thursday March 19th at 7.30pm

 Please find a copy of the prevailing 2019 Constitution, the proposed updated Constitution with addendum for 2026 and a document detailing the changes made.

 * [2019 Constitution](/img/lmsc-constitution-of-april-2019.pdf)